-- A first conviction of a felony in the commission of which a commercial (4) motor vehicle was used. - (5) Refusal to submit to a chemical test when charged with an impliedconsent offense, as defined in G.S.
-20-16.2, that occurred while the person was driving a commercial motor vehicle. - (b) Modified Life. - A person who has been disqualified from driving a commercial motor vehicle for either of the following: - (1)a A first conviction or refusal described in subsection (a) who, as the result of a separate incident, is subsequently convicted of an offense or commits an act requiring disqualification under subsection (a) (a); or - A first conviction of G.S.
-20-138.2 is disqualified for life.
-The Division (2) adopt guidelines, including conditions, under which disqualification for life under this subsection may be reduced to 10 years. - Life Without Reduction.
-A person is disqualified from driving a commercial (b1) motor vehicle for life, without the possibility of reinstatement after 10 years, if that person is convicted of a second or subsequent violation of G.S.
-20-138.2 or if the person refuses to submit to a chemical test a second time when charged with an implied-consent offense, as defined in G.S.
-20-16.2, that occurred while the person was driving a commercial motor vehicle. - Life.
-A person is disqualified from driving a commercial motor vehicle for life if that person uses a commercial motor vehicle in the commission of any felony involving the manufacture, distribution, or dispensing of a controlled substance, or possession with intent to manufacture, distribute, or dispense a controlled substance. - Less Than a Year.
-A person is disqualified from driving a commercial motor vehicle for 60 days if that person is convicted of two serious traffic violations, or 120 days if convicted of three or more serious traffic violations, committed in a commercial motor vehicle arising from separate incidents occurring within a three-year period. - Three Years.
-A person is disqualified from driving a commercial motor vehicle for three years if that person is convicted of an offense or commits an act requiring disqualification under subsection (a) and the offense or act occurred while the person was transporting a hazardous material that required the motor vehicle driven to be placarded. - Revocation Period.
-A person is disqualified from driving a commercial motor vehicle for the period during which the person's regular or commercial drivers license is revoked." - Section 24.
+- (c) Life.
+A person is disqualified from driving a commercial motor vehicle for life if that person uses a commercial motor vehicle in the commission of any felony involving the manufacture, distribution, or dispensing of a controlled substance, or possession with intent to manufacture, distribute, or dispense a controlled substance. - (d) Less Than a Year.
+A person is disqualified from driving a commercial motor vehicle for 60 days if that person is convicted of two serious traffic violations, or 120 days if convicted of three or more serious traffic violations, committed in a commercial motor vehicle arising from separate incidents occurring within a three-year period. - (e) Three Years.
+A person is disqualified from driving a commercial motor vehicle for three years if that person is convicted of an offense or commits an act requiring disqualification under subsection (a) and the offense or act occurred while the person was transporting a hazardous material that required the motor vehicle driven to be placarded. - (f) Revocation Period.
+A person is disqualified from driving a commercial motor vehicle for the period during which the person's regular or commercial drivers license is revoked."

+Section 23.
 G.S.
 20-36 reads as rewritten:

 "§ 20-36.
-Ten-vear-old convictions not considered.
+Ten-year-old convictions not considered.